 - You will need an intermediate option.

-Similar to the above dimensions, a two-piece set with 300 to cut aggressively and 1200.
+Similar to the above spec, a two-piece set with 300 to cut aggressively and 1200.
 If you need to spread the expense or change equipment, you can buy them as a single plate in each grade.

 - A lifetime warranty protects you in case something goes wrong during its lifetime.

 The Smith’s 8-inch tri-hone is excellent for larger woodworking tools.
 It includes a 325 coarse grit for general sharpening and a 750 fine grit.
-A natural Arkansas stone rated at (1000 to 1200).
+A natural stone (Arkansas rated at 1000 to 1200).
 The three stones are color-coded and labelled for identification.

 A unique overlapping perforation design speeds up the sharpening process.
 While the Micro-Tool Pad is perfect for a point or small cutting edge.